 - Students;

-- Education sector funding bodies;
+- · Education sector funding bodies;

 - FE Commissioner;

 - Staff;

 - Local employers (with specific links);

 - Local authorities;

 - Local Enterprise Partnerships (LEPs);

-- The local community;
+- · The local community;

 - Other FE institutions;

 - Trade unions;

 - Professional bodies.

-The College recognises the importance of these relationships and engages in regular communication with them through the College Internet site and by meetings.
+The College recognises the importance of these relationships and engages in regular communication with them through the College Internet site and by face to face meetings.